Inspiration How To Paint A Flower Wreath: Autumn Version

 As artists, colour combinations play a big part in your work, and paying careful attention to this is a good way to communicate your message to your audience.
 For example?

 There is a huge difference between warm reds and crimson reds, while yellow, blue, and green tones have their own connotations.
-You should consider colour harmony and symbolism based on the message that you want to get across for your artwork!
-But we will discuss this further in another article.
+You should consider color harmony and symbolism based on the message that you want to get across for your artwork!
+Read more about color harmony and oil painting mixing colors in depth article.

 In this work by Rachel Christopoulos, you can see how the artist created her own Essential Fall Palette composed of nine beautiful colours that are typically seen in nature during this season.
 Her choice of colour names is very interesting, too!